 The first $7,000 of eligible expenses for room and board and other hospital services

 are paid in full for both the covered mother and newborn child (100% of the allowance, no deductible applies).
 For expenses in excess of $7,000, the plan will pay 80% of

 the allowance.
 You must notify the Fund office and enroll your newborn in the Plan within 30 days from birth.
 No coverage is provided for the newborn child of a covered dependent child.

 The physician’s charges are paid at 80% of the allowance after you’ve satisfied your annual deductible.
-If you participated in the “Healthy Pregnancy Program,” the benefits are paid at 85% once the annual deductible is met.
+If you participated in the “Maternity Management Program,” the benefits are paid at 85% once the annual deductible is met.

 Charges for global obstetrical/pregnancy services (antepartum care, delivery, and postpartum care) are paid after the birth of the child.

 The Plan pays 80% of the allowance for obstetrical services for delivery at home by a midwife.
 The midwife must be a certified nurse, work through a medically directed service organization and be under the direct supervision of a board certified Obstetrician-Gynecologist throughout pre-natal care, delivery, and during postpartum care.
 If the services of a nurse-midwife are used, no benefits are payable for charges by an obstetrician unless required due to complications.

 The Plan does not require that a provider obtain prior authorization from UHC or issuer for prescribing a length of stay less than 48 hours following a vaginal delivery, or less than 96 hours following a cesarean section.

 In accordance with the Women’s Health and Cancer Rights Act of 1998, this Plan will provide the following coverage for a Participant or Dependent who is receiving benefits in connection with a mastectomy and who elects breast reconstruction surgery following such mastectomy: